Greece

 As regards the terms and prerequisites for participation, it is provided that the compulsory nature of own participation is abolished.
 The participation of the beneficiary in the cost of the investment project can take place either through own equity or through external financing.
 The main prerequisite is that 25% of the total investment cost does not contain state aid, support, or subsidy.

 The minimum investment amount ranges from EUR 50,000 (for social cooperative companies, agricultural partnerships, groups of producers, organisations of producers, urban cooperatives, and agricultural partnerships) to EUR 1 million (for large companies).
 Moreover, for medium-sized companies, the investment amount is set at EUR 500,000, for small companies at EUR 250,000, and for very small companies at EUR 100,000.
+The minimum investment amount may vary in certain schemes (indicatively, under the Special Aid Areas Scheme the minimum investment amount is set at EUR 2 million and in Large Investments at EUR 15 million).

 The investment projects that fall under the aid schemes should have the character of initial investment (buildings, machinery, intangible) and meet certain conditions (indicatively, creation of new plants, extension of existing plants’ capacity, etc.).

-The investment projects that are covered by the Law relate, in principle, to all economic sectors, subject to certain exceptions (sector of steel, coal, synthetic fibres, shipbuilding, etc.).
+The investment projects that are covered by the Law relate, in principle, to all economic sectors, subject to certain exceptions (sector of steel, coal, synthetic fibres, etc.).
 Under certain conditions, the covered investment projects could also relate to:

 • Production or co-production and distribution of heat from renewable energy sources and production of electricity by small hydroelectric projects.